ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

     state.count -= 1;
   }
 }

+const counter = Counter.create();

+counter.increase();
+counter.decrease();
 ```

-I have to admit that Redux is definitely one of the best libraries in the immutable type of state libraries, where I have no intention of discussing some of Redux's defects, and we want to explore how to use Redux for better OOP design.
+And then I have to admit that Redux is definitely one of the best libraries in the immutable type of state libraries, where I have no intention of discussing some of Redux's defects, and we want to explore how to use Redux for better OOP design.
 We want the Redux-based model to be more intuitive and concise, just like the OO example of ES6+ 'class' counter mentioned above, if such an OO paradigm is also a generic state model, a better unified state library encapsulation, This will undoubtedly lead to a more flexible and friendly development experience for developers (of course, include easy to read/maintain, etc.).

-**`usm` just solved these problems, and `usm` currently supports Redux/MobX/Vuex/Angular.**
+**Finally, `usm` just solved these problems, and `usm` currently supports Redux/MobX/Vuex/Angular.**

-## USM‘s Features
+### USM‘s Features

 - Universal State Management
 - Standardized module lifecycle